The Concept

 KATHY LEICHTER, IMPACT PRODUCER

 Kathy Leichter is an award-winning documentary producer, director, and impact producer with over twenty-five years of experience using media for social change.
-As the Impact Producer on Bring It To The Table, Leichter is responsible for securing peak audience engagement through nationwide screenings, educational DVD sales, press, a strong social media presence, and foundation support.
-Contact Kathy at: Kathy@bringit2thetable.org for more information about bringing Bring It to you!
+As the former Impact Producer on Bring It To The Table, Leichter was responsible for securing peak audience engagement through nationwide screenings, educational DVD sales, press, a strong social media presence, and foundation support.

 ELISSA PELLEGRINO, PRODUCER